MFarkha/my-goroutines-example/README.md

 ### Check directories for various concurency patterns

-- Pipeline: break into "stages" with a goroutine for each stage (communicate with channels)
+- [Pipeline](pipeline/): break into "stages" with a goroutine for each stage (communicate with channels)
-- Fan-in: multiple input channels, single output channel
+- [Fan-in](fanin/): multiple input channels, single output channel
-- Close/cancelation: closing channel when end of data stream / end of work of a goroutine
+- [Close/cancelation](pipeline/): closing channel when end of data stream / end of work of a goroutine
-- Request Quit: dedicated "quit" channel.
+- [Request Quit](cancellation/): dedicated "quit" channel.
 Listening for the channel and shuts down a goroutine
-- Context: calling "quit" function cancells all operations using the Context
+- [Context](ctx/): calling "quit" function cancells all operations using the Context
-- Generator: calculate "one at time" as per processed
+- [Generator](generator/): calculate "one at time" as per processed
+- [all patterns: multi-threaded grep](mgrep/): an example how to utilize goroutines, channels, bufio, waitgroups

 ### Go CLI commands